LBonassi95/tcore/README.md

 syntax: python clean_tcore_sol.py solution_path

 # Requirements:
-The package FDgrounder from https://github.com/LBonassi95/downward is required (in the same folder) The scripts where tested with a python version >= 3.6
+The package FDgrounder from https://github.com/LBonassi95/downward is required (in the same folder).

+The scripts where tested with a python version >= 3.6